kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 If the system is too big to do this we need to do extra work in the iterations (defining MeshTrafficPermissions along the way).

 1. 0 services are in the Mesh
-2. We bring in X services into the Mesh (where X is small enough, so the Mesh can handle it)
+2. Bring X services into the Mesh (where X is small enough, so the Mesh can handle it)
-3. We enable MeshTrafficPermission for services brought into the mesh (the performance improves because we trimmed the configs)
+3. Enable MeshTrafficPermission for services brought into the mesh (the performance improves because we trimmed the configs)
-4. We repeat point 2-3 until all services are in the Mesh
+4. Repeat point 2-3 until all services are in the Mesh

+The good thing about how this migration is set up is that we can gradually do it without any interruption to the system.
+The downside of it is that **a service owner needs to know EXACTLY which services consume their service** to avoid any disruptions.
+The migration assumes using Kubernetes DNS.

 Let's take the following service graph as an example: